 Share an amazing and memorable adventure in a remarkable wilderness setting.
-Learn wilderness skills, participate in service-learning, reflect on God’s kingdom, live in intentional community, and leave having made meaningful and lasting relationships.
+Learn wilderness skills and participate in service-learning.
+Reflect on God’s kingdom, live in intentional community, and leave having made meaningful and lasting relationships.

 If you love adventure, the outdoors, and trying new and exciting things, Wilderness Orientation is for you—no previous wilderness experience needed!
 All that’s required is a willingness to try new things, a positive outlook, and good physical health.
-After reading about this year's trip options, scroll to the bottom of this page for more information about participating in a Wilderness Orientation.
+After reading about this year's trip options, register using the button below to secure your place!